Nyanjah/Chip8/README.md

 It provides a fully functional emulation of the CHIP-8 system, which is an interpreted programming language created in the mid 1970s which ran on older hardware like the COSMAC VIP.

 The program is designed to emulate the CPU and I/O of the CHIP-8 system, including graphics rendering and sound integration, utilizing modern Rust practices and libraries.
-It runs in the terminal and includes logging for each instruction being executed on the CPU as wella as a display to see the ROM being played.
+It runs in the terminal and includes logging for each instruction being executed on the CPU as well as a display to see the ROM being played.
 Windows, Mac, and Linux are all supported.

 ## Features